-Forestry researchers inspect trial eucalyptus seedlings at a nursery in the Republic of Zimbabwe.
+Forestry researchers inspect trial eucalyptus seedlings at a nursery in Zimbabwe.

-Introduction to

-phytosanitary terminology
+Introduction to phytosanitary terminology

 This brochure illustrates the importance of the International Standard for Phytosanitary Measures (ISPM) 5 (Glossary of phytosanitary terms) in relation to the correct use of phytosanitary terminology, and details the essential role played by the Technical Panel for the Glossary (TPG).